71emj/compare/README.md

 # Compare/Case-Compare
-CaseCompare is a zero-dependency library that evaluates complex case matching.
-CaseCompare have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual case callbacks(optional).
+Compare is a zero-dependency library that evaluates complex case matching.
+Compare have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual case callbacks(optional).

 <strong>note on naming in the following doc:</strong> the naming of the library is still tbd.
-The original library is named as CaseCompare, I later added a wrapper, Compare, as an interface to minimalize footprint.
+The original library is named as Compare, I later added a wrapper, Compare, as an interface to minimalize footprint.
 Since this is still an early version of the library, I decided to keep the naming option open until it is ready to ship.

 ## Features
 * Basic name-value matching similar to switch.